mahdi-shafiei/STAT-4830/section/0/notes.md

 ### Schedule and format

-- This is primarily a lecture-based course with weekly programming exercises.
+- This is primarily a lecture-based course that will also include frequent group meetings with the professor.
 - We will introduce theory (convexity, gradient-based methods, constraints, etc.) and then apply it in Python notebooks using PyTorch (and occasionally other libraries like CVXPY).

 ### Deliverables